boostercloud/rocket-webhook/README.md

 ## Return type

 Handle methods return a promise of WebhookHandlerReturnType or void.
 This object contains the headers and body to be returned as response.
+You need to specify the responseType.
 Example:

 ```typescript
   public static async handle(